 However, the reality is a little different.
-For one thing, architects and designers - like everyone else involved in the process - often have insufficient time to pay attention to the detail and nuance of a project.
+Architects and designers often have insufficient time to pay attention to the detail and nuance of a project.
 They don’t typically deal with methods and materials, and they focus on creating a drawing which demonstrates their ‘design intent’ and little else.
 Architects and designers will specify ‘what’ but not necessarily ‘how’ - that part is down to those who build it.

-They also lack the nuanced trade knowledge to identify site-specific requirements - for example, the need for a specific type of concrete, or a certain amount of excavation or formwork.
+They also lack the trade knowledge to identify site-specific requirements.
+For example, the need for a specific type of concrete, or a certain amount of excavation or formwork.

 This creates issues with BIM models that actually affect their constructability.
 Cost estimators and other associated parties then have to manually review all of the issues.

 There are also issues around how computers interpret the elements of a model.
 Computers ignore or misclassify elements unless you label them in exactly the right way.
-This leads to elements (and their associated data/materials) being omitted from the quantity takeoff altogether.
+This leads to elements (and their associated data/materials) being missed off the quantity takeoff altogether.
 This pretty much undermines the value of an ‘automated’ quantity takeoff.
-So much time goes into working out what was omitted rather than getting it right in the first place.
+Professionals end up spending more time on working out what data is missing, rather than getting it right in the first place.

 Check out the video below to find out more about Kreo, and our revolutionary BIM quantity takeoff software...

 Kreo will finally unleash the potential of 4D and 5D BIM.
-Our software revolutionises BIM quantity takeoff, transforming it into a process that takes minutes rather than weeks.
+Our software is transforming BIM quantity takeoff, transforming it into a process that takes minutes rather than weeks.
 After you import your model into Kreo Plan, the software will automatically: